 Venture out to the Boboli Gardens behind the palace and you will find even more treasures.
 From working water fountains to ancient stone statues to cypress trees, you will be amazed by all that there is to see here.
 Spend some time walking around these vast gardens and just feel any stress or worries ebb away from you.

 There are plenty of benches dotted throughout the gardens as well as vast green spaces – just perfect for catching some sun against your skin.
-Feel free to bring a picnic and book along with you so that you can spend most of your day exploring the palace, gardens and still get some time to relax in the sunshine.
+Feel free to bring a picnic and book along with you so that you can spend most of your day exploring the palace and gardens and still get some time to relax in the sunshine.
 This woman had the right idea!

 You may even glimpse a Florentine lady using the free drinking fountains to put out bowls of water for stray cats that roam these gardens.
 At least I did when I was there – she even showed me how to use the drinking fountains myself.
 As a note, they require the perfect amount of pressure against the spurts of water to direct it to your mouth – just in case you don’t find someone willing to help you out!
 Once you do figure it out though, this becomes a great place to fill up some water bottles to keep you going throughout the day.